 The Lake Garden

 Outside the Giacometti Hall lies the Lake Garden.
-With access from the North Passage or the Children’s Wing, You can go exploring the winding paths and look at architectural works by a number of international architects.
+With access from the North Passage or the Children’s Wing you can go exploring the winding paths.